Lord of Dragonstone

 When his daughter, Daenys Targaryen, foresaw the Doom of Valyria, Lord Aenar Targaryen moved his wives, children, sibling, other kin, wealth and slaves to Dragonstone, a castle located on an island with the same name in 126 BC.
 Dragonstone had been the westernmost outpost of the Valyrian Freehold for two centuries by then.
 By moving his family to the outpost, Aenar became the first known Lord of Dragonstone.

 Aenar's descendants continued to rule Dragonstone after his death, until Lord Aegon Targaryen conquered the Seven Kingdoms in his Conquest.
 With Lord Aegon now King Aegon I Targaryen, Dragonstone became the seat usually given to the heir to the Iron Throne, the Prince of Dragonstone.
-The only exception was Prince Maegor Targaryen, who was named Prince of Dragonstone by his older brother, King Aenys I Targaryen, despite Aenys having three heirs.
+Initially, it was used for Prince Maegor Targaryen, the younger son of King Aegon I Targaryen, as he had been raised on Dragonstone by his mother, Visenya.
+However, after Maegor left the Seven Kingdoms in exile, it was established as the title of the heir in 41 AC when Aenys I granted the title to his eldest son, Aegon.

 The Targaryen children were forced to flee before the assault on Dragonstone, however, and the castle was captured by Stannis Baratheon, the younger brother of the new king, Robert I Baratheon.
 Robert gave Stannis Dragonstone as his seat, making Stannis the first Lord of Dragonstone in nearly three hundred years.